List of Ranma ½ characters: Kodachi Kuno

-Kodachi is considered the most malicious of Ranma's fiancees and although she is shown in less occasions than Akane, Shampoo and Ukyo, her personality and methods make her the most dangerous of the four.
+Kodachi is considered the most malicious of Ranma's suitors, and although she is shown in less occasions than Akane, Shampoo and Ukyo (in addition to being the only one not engaged to him), her personality and methods make her the most dangerous of the four.
 She is shown to have a skewed version of what would make Ranma happy; she is considered to be pursuing Ranma mostly out of personal vanity, as she does not show to be particularly interested in his happiness or well being.